markhunte/Hype_Symbol_Override_Extension/README.md

 Code:

-The code is place in the Hype Documents Head file.
+The code is placed in the Hype Documents Head file.

+Either placing the **symbolOverride.js** in the Hype resources panel, which will link it to the head or

+Copying and pasting the below code into the Head file within Hype.

 ```javascript